Skip to content

 TREATMENT

-Treatment focuses on helping the person who has the disorder to live as much of a normal life as possible, even though they may still have some pain or other symptoms.
-Fortunately, somatic symptom disorder will not shorten a person’s life.
+Although there is no known cure for somatic symptom and related disorders, they can be managed.
+Treatment focuses on helping the person who has the disorder to live as much of a normal life as possible.
+Even with treatment, they may still have some pain or other symptoms.
+Fortunately, somatic symptom and related disorders will not shorten a person’s life.

-Your healthcare provider may be able to prescribe medicine for some of your symptoms, but in many cases you will not need medicine.
-Treatment may also include cognitive behavioral therapy.
+Your healthcare provider may be able to prescribe medicine for some of your symptoms.
+They may prescribe an antidepressant or anti-anxiety medicine to treat depressive and anxiety disorders.
+In many cases you will not need medicine for physical symptoms.

 Seeing your healthcare provider for regular checkups is the most important part of your treatment.
 Your healthcare provider will tell you how often they need to see you.
-You may feel frustrated if your symptoms continue, but remember that somatic symptom disorder can be very difficult to treat.
+You may feel frustrated if your symptoms continue but remember that somatic symptom and related disorders can be very difficult to treat.
 Your healthcare provider will do their best to help you maintain your health.

 Copyright (c) by the American Academy of Family Physicians